NehaW4/Bootcamp-Site/README.md

 # Bootcamp-Site

 To get started, we'll need to create a database named [Database_Name] and a table named enrollment.
 This table should have the following columns:
 1.first_name: To store the first name of the enrolled individuals.
 2.last_name: To store the last name of the enrolled individuals.

+1.first_name: To store the first name of the enrolled individuals.
+2.last_name: To store the last name of the enrolled individuals.